Utility or design patent?

 In order to know how to get a patent, first determine the type of IP you need.
 Do you need a utility or design patent, or both?
 A simple way to tell is to focus on the unique features, and ask whether they are primarily functional or visual.

-If you have a cool looking device that does not do anything new, for example, a design patent application may be appropriate.
-On the other hand, filing a utility patent application would make sense if your new features are functional in nature.
+Suppose you have a unique looking device that does not do anything new.
+Should you file a design patent application?
+What if your new features are functional in nature?
+Should you consider filing a utility patent application?

 Understand the distinction between these types of filings upfront, and your decision making will go more smoothly.